katek1094/Social_Network/README.md

 Facebook clone

 This a project that copies Facebook, using Django as backend, front-end 100% self-written, without any frameworks, only HTML, CSS, JS and little bit of jQuery
+Back-end also written by myself, I understand every line of this code

 Currently avaible features:
 - registering a new account via e-mail adress